tttor/ml-foundation/method/optim/kfac_martens_2015.md

   * net's Fisher matrix: neither diagonal nor low-rank, and in some cases is completely non-sparse.
 * is derived by approximating various large blocks of the Fisher (corresponding to entire layers) as being the **Kronecker product** of two much smaller matrices
 * developing an efficiently invertible approximation to a neural network’s Fisher information matrix,
+* Equ 1: this approximation leads to significant computational savings in terms of storage and inversion, which we will be able to leverage in order to de- sign an efficient algorithm for computing an approximation to the natural gradient.
+* interpretation of equ 1
+  *  that we are assuming statistical independence between products ā(1) ā(2) of unit activities and products g(1) g (2) of unit input derivatives.
+* Additional approximations to F̃ and inverse computations;
+  give rise to computationally efficient methods for computing matrix-vector products with it;
+  not obvious how to invert F tildar efficiently
+  * 3.2 Approximating F̃ as block-diagonal
+    * −1Approximating F̃ as block-diagonal is equivalent to approximating F̃ as block-diagonal
+  * 3.3.
+Approximating F̃ −1 as block-tridiagonal
+    * approx1imating F̃ as block-tridiagonal is NOT equivalent to ap- proximating F̃ as block-tridiagonal.
+    * observe that assuming that
+      F̂ −1 is block-tridiagonal is equivalent to assuming that it is the precision matrix of an undirected Gaussian graphical model (UGGM) over Dθ (as depicted in Figure 3), whose density function is proportional to exp(−Dθ> F̂ −1 Dθ)
+* at, under
+the assumption that damping is absent (or negligible in its affect), K-FAC is invariant to a broad and natural class of affine transformations of the network.
+* K-FAC is invariant to
+the choice of logistic sigmoid vs. tanh activation functions (provided that equivalent initializations are used and that the effect of damping is negligible, etc.).
+Also note that because the network inputs are also transformed by Ω0, K- FAC is thus invariant to arbitrary affine transformations of the input, which includes many popular training data pre- processing techniques.
+* In the case where we use the block-diagonal approximation F̆ and compute updates without damping, Theorem 1 af- fords us an additional elegant interpretation of what K-FAC is doing.
+In particular, the updates produced by K-FAC end up being equivalent to those produced by standard gradient descent using a network which is transformed so that the unit activities and the unit-gradients are both centered and whitened (with respect to the model’s distribution)
+* compute online estimates
+of the quantities required by our inverse Fisher approxima- tion over a large ”window” of previously processed mini- batches (which makes K-FAC very different from methods like HF or KSD, which base their estimates of the curvature on a single mini-batch).
+* damping techniques com-
+pensate both for the local quadratic approximation being implicitly made to the objective, and for our further approx- imation of the Fisher, and are non-optional for essentially any 2nd-order method like K-FAC to work properly

 ## setup
 * applied it to the 3 deep-autoencoder optimization prob-